What is a Mortgage Conditional Approval, and Will I Be Approved?

 So, he issues what amounts to a conditional approval for the mortgage loan.
 He refers it back to the loan officer or processor and says he needs to know the source of the recent deposit.
 This is a condition to final approval.
 This item must be resolved before the underwriter can declare that the loan is “clear to close.”

 So now the ball is back in the borrowers’ court.
 They’ve essentially been given a task to complete.
-They must now provide a letter of explanation that will go into the loan file.
+To satisfy this request, they must provide a letter of explanation (LOX) that will go into the loan file.

-If John and Jane can fully document the source of the down payment, and it turns out that the money came from an approved source, then the loan will likely be approved.
+If John and Jane can fully document the source of the down payment — and it turns out that the money came from an approved source — the loan will likely be approved.
 The final conditions have been cleared, and the couple can now move on to close on the home.

 Common ‘Conditions’ Identified by Underwriters